SouthridgeCorp/player-outcome-predictor/resources/working_backwards/user_experience.text.md

 - `mean_absolute_error`
 - `mean_absolute_percentage_error`

-## Review Inferential Models Tab:
+## Review Inferential Models Tab [v0.3]:

 ### Objective:
-- Lets users evaluate the ability inferential models which will
+- Lets users evaluate the ability of inferential models to faithfully classify `bowling_outcomes_by_ball_and_innings` when `match_state_by_ball_and_innings` is known.

-- Lets the user select one of the following inferential models and review `error_measures` on `inference_evaluation_metrics` specific to it:
+- Lets users select one of the following inferential models and review `error_measures` on `inference_evaluation_metrics` specific to it:
     - `first_innings_bowling_outcomes_model`
     - `second_innings_bowling_outcomes_model`

-- Lets the user review these metrics for each model at the following granularities:
+- Lets users review these metrics for each model at the following granularities:
     - `by_player_and_innings_and_scenario`
     - `by_player_and_innnings`
     - `by_player_and_match`